adot8/obsidian-notes/Privilege Escalation/Windows/Credential Theft/Credential Hunting.md

 Credentials can unlock many doors for us during our assessments.
 We may find credentials during our privilege escalation enumeration that can lead directly to local admin access, grant us a foothold into the Active Directory domain environment, or even be used to escalate privileges within the domain.
 There are many places that we may find credentials on a system, some more obvious than others.

+There are many other types of files that we may find on a local system or on network share drives that may contain credentials or additional information that can be used to escalate privileges.
+In an Active Directory environment, we can use a tool such as [Snaffler](https://github.com/SnaffCon/Snaffler) to crawl network share drives for interesting file extensions such as `.kdbx`, `.vmdk`, `.vdhx`, `.ppk`, etc. We may find a virtual hard drive that we can mount and extract local administrator password hashes from, an SSH private key that can be used to access other systems, or instances of users storing passwords in Excel/Word Documents, OneNote workbooks, or even the classic `passwords.txt` file.
 #### Lazagne
 Dump all cached credentials using [Lazagne](https://github.com/AlessandroZ/LaZagne)
 ```powershell